peterjc/thapbi-pict/examples/recycled_water/README.rst

 Unfortunately, the majority of published *Oomycetes* ITS1 sequences omit this.
 For the curated *Phytophthora* in the THAPBI PICT default database, we have inserted the expected sequence - and have yet to find a counter example.
-However, Redekar *et al* took the other obvious choice, and remove it from their reads:
+However, Redekar *et al.* (2019) took the other obvious choice, and remove it from their reads:

     *trimming extra bases from read1: an additional 32 bases from the 5′ end